 Fr.
 Moses Berry, a priest of the Orthodox Church in America, lives with his wife, Magdalena, in Ash Grove, Missouri, a small town in the Ozarks, on the farm his great-grandfather built in 1871.

 Fr.
 Moses is a contributor to An Unbroken Circle: Linking Ancient African Christianity to the African American Experience, a ground-breaking collection of essays.
-He is, alone with Fr.
-Alexii Altschul, co-founder of the annual Afro-American and Ancient Christianity Conferences sponsored by the Brotherhood of St. Moses the Black.
-He is in demand locally as a speaker on African American history, and nationally on issues in African American spirituality and Orthodox Christian mission.
+He is, along with Fr.
+Alexii Altschul and others founded the annual Afro-American and Ancient Christianity Conferences sponsored by the Brotherhood of St. Moses the Black.
+He is in demand locally as a speaker on African American history and nationally on issues in African American spirituality and Orthodox Christian mission.
 In addition to being the subject of numerous articles, Fr.
 Moses has appeared on “Good Morning America” and on the National Geographic channel.

 This blog is a collection of Fr.
 Moses’ observations and reports on significant events.
 It does not necessarily reflect the views of the Orthodox Church in America.